 your-tutorial-nameis the short name of your tutorial in all lowercase.
 Use dashes ("-") to separate words.
 Do not use spaces or any other punctuation in the folder name.

-- Create a new folder under
+Create a directory under

-Once you've opened a pull request, a reviewer will be assigned to review your submission.
-They'll work with you to ensure your submission meets the style guide, but it helps if you follow it as you write your tutorial.
+Once you've opened a pull request, one or more maintainers will be assigned to review your submission.
+The reviewer(s) will work with you to ensure your submission is complete, correct, and that it is consistent with the Earth Engine Community Tutorial Style Guide.